 The Software and Ports panels show all the software that was found installed on the machine with the specific version string that was detected, as well as open or filtered ports that are listed clearly with the entire banner response when applicable.

 The Related Assets panel has also been enhanced.
 In order to better understand the complete risk a certain system represents in your environment, knowing what type of Web Applications it hosts and their vulnerabilities is paramount to grasping the complete attack surface.
 That’s why we not only take this into account in prioritization scoring, but it’s also shown visually in the Related Assets panel so that our customers can more efficiently acquire a complete picture at a glance.

 Finally, the History panel has been redesigned to provide a concise overview of the vulnerability evolution for the asset, but also to give users an easy way to check the scan logs history, as scans are conducted on the asset in the background.

 In our early October product release, we’ve also added the Scoring panel.
 It showcases how the DelveAI adjusted the initial risk score of the vulnerability based on nearly 3 dozen factors.
 This exciting new feature will soon be covered in an article of its own in the blog, so make sure to follow us for the latest updates.

 This redesign of the asset list and asset detail panels reinforces our philosophy to maintain an asset-centric approach to conducting vulnerability scans, and brings a truly comprehensive and natural approach to visualizing Vulnerability Management.
-We’re convinced that this will allow security experts & IT administrators to very easily monitor their assets over time as their network evolves.
+We’re convinced that this vulnerability scanning software will allow security experts & IT administrators to very easily monitor their assets over time as their network evolves.
 If you have ideas to help make our product even better, or have any questions at all, please don’t hesitate to reach out to us at [email protected].